 Above all, he must have insurance coverage under the Workmen’s compensation for taking the liability for the injuries or death that occurs on your worksite.
 Apart from this, he must have general liability insurance for a sufficient amount so that you are free of any liability occurring during his tenure as your commercial contractor.

-Apart from this check if he is having a well-marked physical office or he is operating out of his residence with a PO Box for his letter correspondence.
+Apart from this, check if he has a well-marked physical office or he is operating out of his residence with a PO Box for his letter correspondence.

 Mistake No. 4: Working Without A Written Agreement:

 Once you have hired a commercial contractor, you must enter into a written contract with him.
 This is the basic document that will have everything you need to hold him responsible for the completion of the project.

 A well-written contract with clearly defined terms and conditions will speak for you in case of court proceedings later on.
 So, you must insist on entering into a written agreement with him, giving out all the details of the project, and defining each of the parties’ rights and obligations to the agreement.

 If you are not entering into a written contract with the commercial contractor, you will not be able to prove the full scope of the project, and you cannot make him do the project as you want.